-This option tells the clock generator which frequency to send to the CPU, SDRAM and AGP clock, and sets the CPU's External frequency.
-(The BUS Clock multiplied by the Frequency Multiple equals the CPU's Internal frequency, or, the advertised CPU speed.)
+This option tells the clock generator which frequency to send to the CPU and SDRAM; and sets the CPU's External frequency.
+(The BUS Clock multiplied by the Frequency Multiple equals the CPU's Internal frequency or the advertised CPU speed.)